-Addiction occurs when someone has a compulsive, uncontrollable desire to use a substance, engage in a type of behaviour, or both, and the absence of this activity causes withdrawal symptoms.
-Addiction has a destructive impact on the addicted individual, their daily functioning, their relationships, their career and finances and their psychological and physical health.
+Addiction occurs when someone has a compulsive, uncontrollable desire to use a substance, engage in a type of behaviour or both.
+The absence of this activity causes withdrawal symptoms.
+Addiction has a destructive impact on the addicted individual: their daily functioning, relationships, career, finances and psychological and physical health.

-People may use substances such as alcohol and drugs, or behaviours such as sex and gambling, to change their mood, or to avoid acknowledging emotions and thoughts which may feel difficult or overwhelming.
+People may use substances – such as alcohol and drugs – or behaviours – including sex and gambling – to change their mood or to avoid acknowledging emotions and thoughts which may feel difficult or overwhelming.
 Addictions are often complex, involving a wide range of biological, psychological and social factors.
 Some people are reluctant to seek help due to the social stigma surrounding addiction issues and treatment.

 At The Eaves, we understand that each client is unique.
-Your counsellor or therapist will work with you to help you gain insight into the underlying causes of your addiction, the feelings, thoughts and behaviours which have supported it and how to break your cycle of addiction.
-They will also support you with any other issues that may be a contributing factor to your addiction, such as a history of abuse, anxiety, bipolar disorder, depression or trauma.
+Your counsellor or therapist will work with you to help you gain insight into the underlying causes of your addiction.
+They will guide you to understand the feelings, thoughts and behaviours which have supported it and how to break your cycle of addiction.
+They will also support you with any other issues that may be a contributing factor to your addiction such as a history of abuse, anxiety, bipolar disorder, depression or trauma.

-There are varying levels of alcohol dependency, ranging from feeling that you need to share a bottle of wine with your partner over dinner every evening, to feeling that you need alcohol to function and have an uncontrollable desire to drink every day.
+There are varying levels of alcohol dependency, ranging from feeling that you need to share a bottle of wine with your partner over dinner every evening, to feeling that you need alcohol to function and have an uncontrollable desire to drink often.

 If you are unable to stop taking a drug regularly, even when you know that it is harmful, you may be physically addicted.
 Some people only realise that they are addicted when they can no longer obtain the drug of their choice and experience physical and psychological withdrawal symptoms.

-Starting therapy at The Eaves can help you gain insight into the underlying causes of your addiction and how to break your cycle of addiction, and how to cope with experiences which might trigger a relapse.
+Starting therapy at The Eaves can help you gain insight into the underlying causes of your addiction and how to break your cycle of addiction and cope with experiences which might trigger a relapse.

-Binge and compulsive overeating occur when a person feels compelled to eat when they don’t need food and are unable to stop eating when they feel full.
+Binge and compulsive overeating occurs when a person feels compelled to eat when they are not hungry and is unable to stop eating when they feel full.
 People who binge on food or overeat compulsively may do so in a mindless state and feel unable to stop eating large quantities of food.

-Binge eating usually involves eating too much food in a short period of time, while the compulsive eater eats for no reason and may eat continuously during the day and evening.
+Binge eating usually involves overeating in a short period of time, while the compulsive eater eats for no reason and may eat continuously during the day.
 They may experience cravings for certain types of foods – sugary treats or fast food.
-Some people may binge eat and/or eat compulsively in an attempt to feel better psychologically and distract themselves from issues such as stress, anxiety and depression, or to push down difficult emotions and thoughts.
-Which in turn causes them to feel guilt and shame as a result of their behaviour.
+Some people may binge or compulsively eat in an attempt to feel better psychologically and distract themselves from issues such as stress, anxiety and depression, or to push down difficult emotions and thoughts.
+This in turn causes them to feel guilt and shame as a result of their behaviour.